rodg/NieRAutoIntelTracker/README.md

-# NieR:Automata Intel Tracker
+# NieR:Automata Intel Tracker + Networking

-A Livesplit component that can be added to LiveSplit to display in-game intel
+A modified version of remote-mine's [NieRAutoIntelTracker](https://github.com/remote-mine/NieRAutoIntelTracker), a Livesplit component that can be added to LiveSplit to display in-game intel.

 ## Usage